Uruguay is launching a fiscal residency program in July that offers attractive tax rates in return for investment into the local economy.

 There’s more potential to make money in the country’s real estate than most people think.
 The majority of Europe’s real estate markets are overheated but Greece is one of the few countries where property is still relatively cheap.

-On 3 October, 2019, the government of Montenegro announced starting to receive the applications to join the citizenship-for-investment programme that will last for three years.
+On 3 October, 2019, the government of Montenegro announced that it was receiving applications for its citizenship-for-investment programme that will last until 2022.

 The volume of German property transactions reached €53bn in 2017, which was twice that of 2012.
 JLL experts expect the transaction volume to reach €60bn in 2018.
 So why are investors increasing their spending in the German property market?